 [vagrant@DevopsRoles ~]$ sudo vi /etc/yum.repos.d/influxdb.repo

-Add the content as below:
+Add the content below:

 [influxdb]